razlei25/razlei25.github.io/other.md

-This is the new page
+# This is the title of the other page